DamienIrving/treasury/README.md

 bash wsdi_cmip6.sh MPI-ESM1-2-LR ssp370 r25i1p1f1 gn 'v*' -c
 ```

+(The data generation and clean up steps can be achived by running `run.sh`.)

 The ensemble of runs used for the WSDI and SPEI
 are all models that archived daily data for at least five common runs
 across ssp126, ssp245, ssp370 and ssp585: